Chuddington/COMP317Notes/README.md

 Notes for the University of Liverpool module 'Semantics of Programming Languages'

+## Most recent Important News / Changelog (Up to 3 Posts here)
+### 11/04/2016
+I've decided to re-organise/re-name everything, to help the vast increase of information that has been added today.
+To that end, I have written a Markdown file which explains each folder currently available and what will be in there called [RepoTree](RepoTree.md) - give it a read if anything seems confusing or lost.
+If there were files previously within the folder, any changes will be mentioned.
+Hopefully though, everything makes sense as to why it is now organised in the way it currently is.

+### 15/03/2016
+I seem to have been lying and have been slightly ambitious about keeping on track with my own notes and uploading them here, but I'll get around to writing the notes up as and when I can, I promise.
+I'm about 6 lectures (2 weeks) behind, currently.

 ## Basic Info
-This repository is created as a collection of my notes on the module.
+This repository is created as a collection of my notes on the module, as well as the information available from the Module's website.
 This repository should be updated about once a week within the realms of Thursday to Sunday.
 I will probably begin with writing .org files, then move the information into .tex files to compile the info into PDF.
 Links to the [Module Overview](https://www.csc.liv.ac.uk/teaching/modules/module.php?code=comp317) and the [Main page](http://cgi.csc.liv.ac.uk/~grant/Teaching/COMP317/).

-EDIT: This seems to be a lie and slightly ambitious but I'll get around to writing the notes up as and when I can, I promise.
-As of 15/03/2016 I'm about 6 lectures (2 weeks) behind.

 ## Accessing this Information
 You can obtain this repository's information in a variety of different ways: